-2015 is the second year of the Jodhpur Flamenco and Gypsy Festival held at the Mehrangarh Fort in Rajasthan.
-The festival celebrates the music culture of the gypsy of Rajasthan by bringing alive the folk songs and dance.
-This 3-day musical extravaganza in collaboration with the gypsy men and women of Rajasthan will commence on April 3 this year.
+The Jodhpur Flamenco and Gypsy Festival is held at the Mehrangarh Fort in Rajasthan every year.
+The festival celebrates the music culture of the gypsy of Rajasthan by bringing alive their folk songs and dance on stage.
+This 3-day musical extravaganza in collaboration with the gypsy men and women of Rajasthan will commence on April 3 in 2019.
 It has lent a new lease of life to the gypsy culture of the desert.
-On Travel Beats, Indian Eagle explores the interesting facts of the gypsy culture of Rajasthan in this article.
+On Travel Beats, Indian Eagle explores the most interesting facts about the gypsy culture of Rajasthan in this article.

 The gypsy tribe of Rajasthan is one of the nomad or vagabond communities in India.
 The origin of the tribe dates several centuries back.
 The people of this Rajasthani tribe belong to the lowest step of the socio-cultural and socio-economic ladder.
 They live a nomadic life and travel like a caravan from place to place.
 There is no permanent residence for them.
 They sleep under the open sky some times and in the shade of trees at times.